-This Agreement includes and incorporates by reference the Account Application, Strategic Advisers' Form ADV, Part 2A Brochure ("Program Brochure") with respect to the advisory services provided under this Agreement, the usage agreement or Terms of Use for Fidelity.com, accessible on the footer of Fidelity.com ("Terms of Use"), Program Documents, and any supplements, statements, disclosures, and other agreements that state they incorporate by reference this Agreement (each a "Supplement").
+This Agreement includes and incorporates by reference the Account Application, the Form ADV, Part 2A Brochure ("Program Brochure") provided by Strategic Advisers and, as applicable, a Sub-Advisor with respect to the advisory services provided under this Agreement, the usage agreement or Terms of Use for Fidelity.com, accessible on the footer of Fidelity.com ("Terms of Use"), and any supplements, statements, disclosures, and other agreements that state they incorporate by reference this Agreement (each a "Supplement").
 To the extent that this Agreement conflicts with any provision contained in the Account Application, the Program Brochure, the Terms of Use, or any Supplement, the provisions of this Agreement shall control except as specifically provided therein.
-This Agreement supersedes any previous agreements relating to the investment management of your Program Account.
-You acknowledge that you have received the respective Program Brochure before or at the time of entering into this Agreement.

-2. Discretionary Investment Management Services.
+2. Advisory Services.

-This Agreement relates to the advisory services that Strategic Advisers and/or, as applicable, a Sub-Advisor will provide to your Program Account (the "Advisory Services").
-As described below, Strategic Advisers will gather and analyze data and information that you provide concerning your financial situation, risk tolerance, investment horizon, and tax situation, in addition to certain other data and information (all such data and information is referred to herein as your "Profile Information"), and will provide discretionary management services to your Program Account(s) based on a strategy that you choose.
-As described in the Program Brochure, the Terms of Use, your Program Account may be invested in cash, mutual funds, eligible equities and/or exchange-traded products ("ETPs") (collectively, "Portfolio Investments").
-ETPs can include exchange-traded funds ("ETFs") exchange-traded notes, unit investment trusts, closed-end funds, master limited partnerships, and certain grantor trusts.
+This Agreement relates to the non-discretionary advisory services that may be provided by Strategic Advisers as well as the discretionary advisory services to be provided by Strategic Advisers and/or, as applicable, a Sub-Advisor to your Program Account (the "Advisory Services").
+As described below, Strategic Advisers will gather and analyze data and information that you provide concerning your financial situation, planned investment horizon and objectives, risk tolerance, and tax situation, in addition to certain other data and information (all such data and information is referred to herein as your "Profile Information").
+Based on your Profile Information, Strategic Advisers will assist you in choosing an appropriate investment strategy managed by one or more Sub-Advisors who will provide the discretionary management services to your Program Account(s).
+As described in the Program Brochure, depending on the selected investment strategy, your Program Account may be invested in cash, mutual funds, eligible equities, eligible bonds, and/or exchange-traded products ("ETPs") (collectively, "Portfolio Investments").
+ETPs can include exchange-traded funds ("ETFs"), exchange-traded notes, unit investment trusts, closed-end funds, master limited partnerships, and certain grantor trusts.
 Upon enrollment in the Program, you will have access to one or more Fidelity representatives who will support our delivery of the Program Services.